How to Connect Data Source in Tableau in 2022

 Step 1: Gather the data

-From this website, we have downloaded the World Bank CO2 (.xlsx).
+We have downloaded the World Bank CO2 (.xlsx).

 Okay, so now we have data to connect Tableau.